Cuda-Chen/cuda-chen.github.io/_drafts/neon-clmul.md

 As we are implementing `_mm_crc32_u8`, an additional table look-up will be an afforable compromise.

-### using Arm crypto extension
+### using Arm Cryptography Extension

 Though tabular method performs well, we always have to make a trade-off between performance and space: for better performance such as avoiding loop dependency, we ought to use more space to store the look-up table values; whilst reducing space for better memory usage we cannot avoid loop dependency as shown in *tabular method (half-byte)* section.

-The Arm crypto extension provides certain operations which we can utilize so that we don't need to store a loop-up table.
-To begin with using Arm crypto extension, I would like to introduce Barrett Reduction as it is the bedrock of further optimizing the CRC calculation.
+The Arm Cryptography Extension provides certain operations which we can utilize so that we don't need to store a loop-up table.
+To begin with using Arm Cryptography Extension, I would like to introduce Barrett Reduction as it is the bedrock of further optimizing the CRC calculation.